-Verify no unauthorised system modifications have occurred before applying any patches
+- Verify no unauthorized system modifications have occurred before applying any patches.

 These are not absolute fixes, but these can help reduce the risk of being exposed to this vulnerability.
 Until IBM designs a vaccine for this threat, this would be our best course of action.